OCRBiologyExam Board Revision

 Key Concepts

-• 4Cell membranes are selectively permeable, regulating the movement of substances in and out.
+• 4Cell membranes are selectively permeable, controlling the movement of substances in and out.

 Simple Explanation